fabiomattei/uddocs/_tutorials/setup.md

 You will have a working installation of UD.

+If you do not have PHP 7.3 or 7.4 installed on your system you can just *use docker to run composer*.
+Instead of writing *composer update* you are going to type:

+{% highlight shell %}
+sudo docker run --rm --interactive --tty --volume $PWD:/app composer update
+{% endhighlight %}
+This command is going to run composer using a docker container.

 ### Setting up the database

+The demo app uses **PHPMyAdmin** to work with the database.
-Once you have done that you can point your browser to http://localhost:8183.

-You are going to find an instance of <a href="https://www.phpmyadmin.net/">phpMyAdmin</a> already pointing to your database.
+If you point your browser to **http://localhost:8183**, you are going to find an instance of <a href="https://www.phpmyadmin.net/">phpMyAdmin</a> already pointing to your database.

-You will be able to import the datamodel from yourlocalfolder/docker/apache/datamodel.sql
+Now is time di import the data schema located in ud-demo/docker/apache/datamodel.sql

 ### First access to the system